vectorlink-ai/writings/entries/ai-future/AI_and_the_Future_of_Work.md

 For companies this means success will require a serious automation strategy.
 A study produced by the now Nobel Prize winning economics researcher Daron Acemoglu showed that [firms which adopt robots win](https://news.mit.edu/2020/robots-help-firms-workers-struggle-0505).
 Overall the total labour displacement in manufacturing was three humans for every one robot adopted.
 But those companies which employed robots grew their workforce and market share and their competitors were essentially crushed.

 Now that robots can do cognitive labour the same process will play out in all sorts of data management tasks.
-Those that can identify cognitive automation potential and are fastest at adopting them will win and grow, and those who do not will be made quickly unviable.
+Those that can identify cognitive automation potential and are fastest at adopting them will win and grow, and those who do not will be made quickly non-viable.

 Were is this likely to happen first?
 Well manual tagging and taxonomy and manual data transformation are all likely to be replaced with automated processes.
 Discoverability engineering will be a task undertaken by AIs which produce high quality indexes which employ extremely easy to use natural language interfaces.
 The identification of which entities (people, corporations, products) are associated with data will be identified and curated by an AI.